ostinsolo/Audio-Engineer-Sound-Design-LLM/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit more file but NOT Pull Request.

 ## License